 - (b) If since the date of the marriage a spouse has at any time behaved (whether or not as a result of mental abnormality and whether such behaviour has been active or passive) in such a way that the pursuer cannot reasonably be expected to cohabit with the defender;

-- (c) If the couple have not lived together as husband and wife for a period in excess of one year and the other spouse consents; or
+- (c) If the couple have not lived together as husband and wife for a period above one year and the other spouse consents; or

-- (d) If the couple have not lived together as husband and wife for a period in excess of two years (no consent is required from the other spouse)
+- (d) If the couple have not lived together as husband and wife for a period above two years (no consent is required from the other spouse)

 A pre-requisite of being formally divorced in Scotland is that the financial matters arising from the separation are resolved (by agreement or by court order) and that if there are children of the marriage under the age of 16 years the arrangements for their care and upbringing are resolved (again, either by agreement or court order).